microsoft/ALAppExtensions/Modules/System/Upgrade Tags/README.md

 Upgrade Tags are used within upgrade codeunits to know which upgrade methods have been run and to prevent executing the same upgrade code twice.

-They can also be used to skip the uprade methods on a specific company or to fix the upgrade that went wrong.
+They can also be used to skip the upgrade methods on a specific company or to fix the upgrade that went wrong.

 # Public Objects